Woolfrey/tutorial_publisher_subscriber/README.md

 # ROS2 Tutorial : Publisher & Subscriber

+:bangbang: _The new paradigm for ROS2 is to use Object Oriented Programming (OOP).
+These tutorials are in the style of ROS1, and are deliberately simplified to make it easier to understand._

 ## Contents

 - [What are they?](#what-are-they)
 - [The Tutorial](#the-tutorial)
      - [1.
 Writing a Publisher](#1-writing-a-publisher)
      - [2.
 Writing a Subscriber](#2-writing-a-subscriber)

 ## What are they?